Prize of war

-A prize of war (also called spoils of war, bounty or booty) is a piece of enemy property or land seized by a belligerent party during or after a war or battle.
+A prize of war (also called spoils of war, bounty or booty) is a piece of enemy property seized by a belligerent party during or after a war or battle.
 This term was used nearly exclusively in terms of captured ships during the 18th and 19th centuries.

 Basis in international law

 Rules defining how prizes were claimed and administered originated before there were organized government navies and were an outgrowth of privateering.
 Current international treaties provide for the retention of personal property by captured soldiers as well as issues of personal equipment in their possession when captured (including clothing, helmets, rank insignia and medals, and protective equipment such as gas masks), but excluding certain issue items such as weapons, horses, maps, and military documents.
 Non-personal equipment, vehicles, artillery pieces, ships, stockpiles of food and other material belongs to the capturing state and it may be used without any restriction.